 Life wasn’t always this way (far from it) and we were very lucky to be able to do this.
 The way we got to this point was by slowly upping each contribution and savings transfer once or twice a year.
 It’s hard to miss the money that way and before you know it, you’ve built up a sizable nest egg.

-Personal Capital is the free tool I use to instantly see my net worth, track my spending, and manage my investments.
+Empower (formerly Personal Capital) is the free tool I use to instantly see my net worth, track my spending, and manage my investments.
 The built-in retirement calculator, fee analyzer, and other tools make this awesome software even better!
 If you’re looking for a good way to manage your finances, check it out!

 But the point is that I had everything automated.
 We had a personal savings rate of an impressive 60% shortly before I retired at the end of 2018.